IIIF/website/source/event/2020/iiifweek/index.md

 All event proceedings will be in English unless otherwise indicated, and all sessions will be recorded and made available following the conference.

 Interested attendees may also sign up for a workshop on getting started with IIIF the week following the conference.
-X amount of experience required.
-Register here: &lt;link>
+For further details and registration see the <a href="#iiif-hands-on-workshop">IIIF Hands on workshop</a> section.

 ## Logistics